Frequently Asked Questions: Nattokinase, Lumbrokinase & Serrapeptase

 Q: What dose of lumbrokinase is best?

 A: Like with nattokinase, it varies based on brand, medical history, and medications.
 Generally speaking, it appears the lumbrokinase formulations studied have a good safety profile at 600,000 IU every 8 hours.
-Boluoke® claims to have been used in many Chinese trials.
-Their recommended dosing is also 600,000 IU 3 times daily.
-The company attests its brand does not affect PTT or PT.
-This means it does not slow down the time it takes the body to form a blood clot.
+Boluoke® has been used in many Chinese trials.
+Their recommended dosing is also 600,000 IU three times daily.
+The company attests that its brand does not affect PTT or PT.
+This means it does not slow down the time it takes the body to form a blood clot, unlike nattokinase.
+See next question for more details on this topic.

 Q: I heard that nattokinase affects blood clotting time and may have anticoagulant activity along with its clot-busting ability.
 Is this true?

 A: Yes, it appears to be true.
-Several studies have shown that nattokinase increases time to clot (aPTT) and inhibits at least one & maybe more coagulation factors (factors VIII and maybe VII).
+Several studies have shown that nattokinase increases time to clot (PTT, or Partial Thromboblastin Time) and inhibits at least one & maybe more coagulation factors (factors VIII and maybe VII).
 This suggests that NK exhibits some anticoagulant activity, so monitor for any signs of bleeding.

 A: It is harder to predict efficacy with lumbrokinase for three reasons:

-Much fewer have tried it for Long Covid or ME and thus I don’t have a big enough sample size from surveys to draw many conclusions.
+Fewer people have tried LK for Long Covid or ME and thus I don’t have a big enough sample size from surveys to draw as many nuanced conclusions.

 Efficacy of lumbrokinase is harder to predict across brands because different brands have different enzyme extractions and thus different fibrinolytic potency.
-The only brand proven to have “stronger” fibrinolyric potency than nattokinase is Boluoke
+The only brand proven to have “stronger” fibrinolytic potency than nattokinase is Boluoke:

 A risk with the higher potency is potentially less tolerability due to Herxheimer reactions.
 Lumbrokinase comes from earthworms, and multiple different proteases [proteolytic enzymes] can be extracted from several different earthworm species.
 Each brand may come from different species and/or a different cross-section of proteases ("enzyme fraction").